 A Gainesville native, Meredith knows the local community and educational system well: she earned a B.S. and M.Ed. from UF and has worked in student services at the university for over 10 years.

-Aside from pre-health advising, Meredith spends time with her family and dog, Buttercup (you can spend time with Buttercup, too!).
+Aside from pre-health advising, Meredith spends time with her family and dog, Buttercup.
 Her ideal vacation spot includes a beach or mountain.

 - NACADA 2016 Outstanding New Advisor Award—Primary Advising Role

 - Professional Advisor of the Year for 2019/2020 for the Office of Undergraduate Affairs